-The Company has not generated any product revenue and had an accumulated deficit of \$95.5 million at June 30, 2022.
+The Company has not generated any product revenue and had an accumulated deficit of \$105.4 million at September 30, 2022.
 There is no assurance that profitable operations will ever be achieved, and, if achieved, could be sustained on a continuing basis.
 Product development activities, clinical and pre-clinical testing, and commercialization of the Company's product candidates are necessary to develop the Company's products and will require significant additional financing.
 There can be no assurance the Company will be able to obtain such funds.
 These matters, among others, raise substantial doubt about the Company's ability to continue as a going concern.

-In December 2020, the Company executed a share subscription facility with an investment group (the "GEM agreement").
+In December 2020, the Company executed the GEM Agreement.
 Under the agreement, the investor agreed to provide the Company with a share subscription facility of up to \$60.0 million for a 36-month term following the public listing of the Company's common stock.
-The Company will control the timing and maximum amount of drawdown under this facility and has no minimum drawdown obligation.
+The Company controls the timing and maximum amount of drawdown under this facility and has no minimum drawdown obligation.
 The investor will pay, in cash, a per-share amount equal to 90% of the average daily closing price of the Company's stock during the 30 consecutive trading days prior to the issuance of a draw notice, which shall not exceed 400% of the average trading volume for the 30 trading days immediately preceding the draw down date.
-On June 30, 2021, the Company consummated the Business Combination with LACQ, resulting in the Company's shares becoming publicly listed on Nasdaq on July 2, 2021.
-Concurrent with the public listing of the Company's shares, the Company issued to the investor 1,106,108 warrants with a five-year term to purchase common stock of Ensysce at an exercise price of \$10.01 per share (Note 8).
-The Company must pay a commitment fee to the investor of \$1.2 million with \$800,000 due on the first anniversary of the public listing date and \$400,000 due on the 18-month anniversary of the public listing date.
-The commitment fee can be paid from the proceeds of a draw against the facility or in freely tradable common stock of the Company (Note 11).
+On June 30, 2021, the Company consummated the Business Combination, resulting in the Company's shares becoming publicly listed on Nasdaq on July 2, 2021.
+Concurrent with the public listing of the Company's shares, the Company issued to the investor 55,306 warrants with a five-year term to purchase common stock of Ensysce at an exercise price of \$200.20 per share (Note 8).
+The Company is required to pay a commitment fee to the investor of \$1.2 million with \$0.8 million due on the first anniversary of the public listing date and \$0.4 million due on the 18-month anniversary of the public listing date.
+The first \$0.8 million of the commany (Note 10) and the remaining \$0.4 million due in January 2023 may be paid from the proceeds of a draw against the facility or in freely tradable common stock of the Company.

 In September 2021, the Company entered into a \$15.9 million convertible note financing agreement with institutional investors (the "2021 Notes") (See Note 7 for additional information).
-In July and August 2022, the Company received funding under a \$8.48 million convertible note financing agreement with the same institutional investors (the "2022 Notes") (See Note 11 for additional information).
-The agreements limit the Company's ability to execute certain debt and equity financings, including its existing \$60.0 million share subscription facility, while the convertible notes are outstanding.
-Without the availability of proceeds through the share subscription facility, existing cash resources are not sufficient to fund current planned operations.
+In July and August 2022, the Company received funding under a \$8.48 million convertible note financing agreement with the same institutional investors (the "2022 Notes") (Note 7).
+The agreements limit the Company's ability to execute certain debt and equity financings, including under the GEM Agreement, while the convertible notes are outstanding.
+Without the availability of proceeds through the GEM Agreement, existing cash resources are not sufficient to fund current planned operations.
 While the Company believes in the viability of its strategy to ultimately realize revenues and in its ability to raise additional funds, management cannot be certain that additional funding will be available on acceptable terms, or at all.
-The Company's ability to continue as a going concern is ability to obtain adequate financing and achieve profitable operations.
+The Company's ability to continue as a going concern is dependent upon its ability to obtain adequate financing and achieve profitable operations.
 As a result, these plans do not alleviate substantial doubt about the Company's ability to continue as a going concern for a period of 12 months following the date these consolidated financial statements were issued.